Zeolites (Greek, zein, "to boil"; lithos, "a stone") are hydrated aluminosilicate

 Natural Zeolites were formed from ancient volcanic ash flows settling in neighboring seas and

-ions with a unique interconnecting lattice structure.
-This unique group of naturally-occurring minerals has
+unique interconnecting lattice structure.
+This unique group of naturally-occurring minerals has important

-important basic physical and chemical properties and is often referred to as 'molecular sieves'.
-This
+basic physical and chemical properties and is often referred to as 'molecular sieves'.
+This structure is

-structure is arranged in such a way that a honeycomb framework of a consistent diameter of interconnecting
+arranged in such a way that a honeycomb framework of a consistent diameter of interconnecting channels

-channels and pores is formed.
-The negatively charged alumina and neutrally charged silica tetrahedral
+and pores is formed.
+The negatively charged alumina and neutrally charged silica tetrahedral building

-building blocks are stacked to produce the open three-dimensional honeycomb framework.
-As a result
+blocks are stacked to produce the open three-dimensional honeycomb framework.
+As a result of the

-and effectively in its crystalline structure.
-Zeolites simply lock & hold many positive ions, absorb a
+effectively in its crystalline structure.
+Zeolites simply lock & hold many positive ions, absorb a multitude

 First known uses of Zeolite can be traced back to the B.C.E. when the Roman's employed the mineral in